Recertifications

 TTT-1 and TTT-2 certifications are valid for five years.
 Candidates must complete all their recertification requirements during the 12 months prior to their certification’s expiration date.
 This includes:

-• Passing the TTT-1 or TTT-2 Written Examination.
-This exam will be the same written exam as the primary certification exam that is in use at the time of the candidate’s recertification.
+- Passing the TTT-1 or TTT-2 Examination.
+This exam will be the same exam as the primary certification exam that is in use at the time of the candidate’s recertification.

 There is no grace period after certification has expired.
-Candidates whose certification has lapsed must take the full Written and Practical Examinations to be certificated again.
+Candidates whose certification has lapsed must take the full Examinations for all designations to be certificated again.

 NOTE: TTT-2 certificants must only take and pass the TTT-2 recertification written exam to maintain both TTT-1 and TTT-2 certifications.
 If a TTT-2 recertification candidate fails the recertification exam twice, he/she is required to take the full TTT-1 and TTT-2 exams again to maintain certification.